4. Contributing to PyPop

 Pull Request checklist

-1. Make sure your PR passes all pytest tests.
+1. Make sure your PR passes all existing pytest tests.

 4.3.
 Installation for developers